Nano technique boosts plant energy production and creates plant biosensors

 Photosynthesis involves two stages.
 The first sees green chlorophyll pigments absorb light, which excites electrons that flow through the thylakoid membranes within the chloroplasts.
 This electrical energy is then captured by the plant to power the second stage – the production of sugars.
 The researchers say it is still unclear how boosting the electron flow using nanoparticles affects the plants' sugar production.

-"We could someday use these carbon nanotubes to make sensors that detect in real time, at the single-particle level, free radicals or signaling molecules that are at very low-concentration and difficult to detect," says postdoc and plant biologist Juan Pablo Giraldo.
+The MIT team says the same approach used to enhance the Arabidopsis thaliana plants' energy production could also be used to turn them into chemical sensors.
+MIT researchers have previously developed carbon nanotube sensors that can identify various different chemicals, including hydrogen peroxide, TNT and sarin.
+These consist of carbon nanotubes that glow when a polymer in which they are wrapped binds with the target molecule."We could someday use these carbon nanotubes to make sensors that detect in real time, at the single-particle level, free radicals or signaling molecules that are at very low-concentration and difficult to detect," says postdoc and plant biologist Juan Pablo Giraldo.

 Similar to the EU-funded PLants Employed As SEnsing Devices (PLEASED) project, which aims to develop plants capable of measuring a variety of chemical and physical parameters, such as pollution, temperature, humidity, sunlight, acid rain, and the presence of chemicals in organic agriculture, the MIT team hopes to create plants that acts as biosensors to monitor environmental pollution, pesticides, fungal infections, or exposure to bacterial toxins.